TanStack/virtual/docs/api/virtual-item.md

 size: number
 ```

 The size of the item.
 This is usually mapped to a css property like `width/height`.
-Before an item is measured vit the `VirtualItem.measureElement` method, this will be the estimated size returned from your `estimateSize` virtualizer option.
+Before an item is measured with the `VirtualItem.measureElement` method, this will be the estimated size returned from your `estimateSize` virtualizer option.
 After an item is measured (if you choose to measure it at all), this value will be the number returned by your `measureElement` virtualizer option (which by default is configured to measure elements with `getBoundingClientRect()`).